voxmedia/data-projects/vox-elections-2016/clinton_employers/readme.md

 # Hillary Clinton's donors by employer

-FEC filing date: July 15, 2015

-How to (sort of) reproduce the data for [story headline TK](//vox.com).
+How to reproduce the data for [Hillary Clinton gets less Wall Street money than you think](//www.vox.com/2015/7/29/9040091/hillary-clinton-wall-street) (for the FEC filing date of July 15, 2015).

 ### Requirements